Document issued on: April 28, 2006

 6. A review from a single scientific discipline may be, for example, an electrical engineering, mechanical engineering, chemical engineering, material engineering, microbiology, or biocompatibility review.

-7. For assistance in identifying the appropriate review branch in CDRH, the applicant may contact the Division of Small Manufacturers, International, and Consumer Assistance (DSMICA).
-Please see DSMICA Staff Directory for contact options.
+7. For assistance in identifying the appropriate review branch in CDRH, the applicant may contact the Division of Industry and Consumer Education (DICE).
+Please see DICE Staff Directory for contact options.
 For assistance in identifying the appropriate division in CBER, please contact the Office of Communication, Training and Manufacturers Assistance at 1-800-835-4709.